Pony bottle: Options for carrying

-Another possibility is to mount the bottle in a small carrying bag, from which the pony bottle may be easily removed.
+Another possibility for smaller sets is to mount the bottle in a small carrying bag, from which it may be easily removed.
 This affords the opportunity of "handing off" the entire system to a buddy diver if that buddy needs to share air.
-This is a much safer procedure than the buddies having to be connected through use of hosed regulators.
-The addition of a pony bottle to the diver's equipment will add an off-balanced weight to the side on which it is mounted.
-To compensate for this an equal balancing weight is often added to the tank band on the opposite side of the pony, or in an off-side weight pocket.
+This is may be a safer procedure than the buddies being connected through use of hosed regulators.
+The addition of a pony bottle to the diver's equipment will usually add an off-centre weight to the side on which it is mounted.
+To compensate for this a balancing weight may be added to the tank band on the opposite side of the pony, or in an off-side weight pocket.
 Attention must also be paid to where the pony bottle second stage regulator is placed during the pre-dive buddy check.

 Alternative solutions

-The pony bottle is a source of redundancy by providing an alternative source of breathing gas for the diver as an effective backup to his/her primary gas supply in the event of failure of the primary system.
-The pony bottle is intended for use in "bail out" situations – situations in which the dive must be aborted and safe return to the surface must be facilitated.
-There are several alternative solutions to providing such a redundant gas supply for bail out purposes which are in common use in diving.
-These alternatives are listed in the following table along with a critique on how these solutions compare with pony bottle usage as a backup system:
+The pony bottle is usually used a source of redundant emergency breathing gas for the diver as a backup in the event of failure of the primary system.
+The pony bottle is intended for use in "bail out" situations in which the dive must be aborted and safe return to the surface must be facilitated.
+There are several alternative ways to providing such a redundant gas supply for bail out purposes which are in common use in diving.
+These alternatives are listed in the following table along with a comment on how these solutions compare with pony bottle usage as a backup system:

 Choice of size

-Given that the function of the pony bottle is to provide a source of breathing gas for a controlled and prudent ascent to the surface in an emergency situation, the pony bottle size is chosen to be sufficient for that purpose.
+Given the function of the pony bottle to provide a source of breathing gas for a controlled and prudent ascent to the surface in an emergency, the size is chosen to be sufficient for that purpose.
 Even when doing no decompression diving, the total reserves of breathing gas should be sufficient to supply three phases of the ascent: